 It’s just a bit surprising when you come from anyplace where teenagers are encouraged not to drink alcohol to find a bar conveniently located next to the school gym.

-The consequences of heavy drinking
+The consequences of heavy drinking in Denmark

 Drinking plays a big role in young people’s lives in Denmark; by age 14, my daughter’s class had begun to split into those who got drunk on the weekends and those who didn’t.

 And their Danish parents don’t seem to mind.
 “It’s just part of having fun while they’re young,” one parent said to me.
 “I actually drank a lot more when I was younger,” said another.

 That doesn’t mean that alcohol use has no consequences: a new report says 30,000 young people in Denmark have a drinking problem and only 2% of them are getting treatment for it.

 (The Danish public health system is excellent for emergencies like broken bones and serious illnesses like cancer, but is less effective when it comes to long-term psychological and addiction issues.)

 Early in 2020, the EU Commission reported that Denmark placed an unhappy first in Europe in binge drinking and that it was one of the reasons Danes had the shortest expected lifespan in Western Europe.

 According to the report, 37% of adult Danes said they had “regular major alcohol usage,” which was nearly double the EU average of 20%.

 Ale, mead, fruit wine, and syra: Historical drinking in Denmark